 Judy Krell Freedman, who is responsible for A Baby Boomer Woman’s Life After 50, messaged me from sunny St. Pete with this nomination of Positano:

-Positano is a paradise with beautiful views of the Amalfi blue waters, fantastic Mediterranean food, and a perfect spot to relax.
+Positano is a paradise with beautiful views of the Amalfi blue waters and fantastic Mediterranean food.
+It’s a perfect spot to relax.
 The scenery is magnificent and there are superb restaurants, lots of shopping, and villas you can rent for a week or more.
 It’s a few hours’ train ride from Rome.
 You will get plenty of exercise climbing the steps up and down to the beach.
-I highly recommend you go to Positano when you are going in good shape.
 Enjoy!

 Not surprisingly, Janice Chung, whose blog is France Travel Tips, chose a city in France:

-Every summer, the renowned summer arts festival takes place and Avignon is the perfect town to savour legendary Chateauneuf-du-Pape and rosé wines as well as culinary favourites such as tapenade, ratatouille, Aïoli, and soup au Pistou, and Bouillabaisse (fish soup/stew).
+Every summer, the renowned summer arts festival takes place and Avignon is the perfect town to savour legendary Chateauneuf-du-Pape and rosé wines as well as culinary favourites such as tapenade, ratatouille, aïoli, soupe au Pistou, and Bouillabaisse (fish soup/stew).

-Located on the coast of the Mediterranean Sea, Barcelona’s temperate climate and friendly people will immediately make you feel welcomed.
+Located on the coast of the Mediterranean Sea, Barcelona’s temperate climate and friendly people will immediately make you feel welcome.
 The most important reason we chose Barcelona is the food.
-Their tapas or small plates make it easy to try so many Spanish dishes.
+Their tapas or small plates make it easy to try many Spanish dishes.
 Stroll down Las Ramblas and stop in La Boqueria, one of the largest food markets in Europe.
-You can spend the entire day walking and exploring Barcelona going from one tapas bar to another sampling the best each has to offer.
-Some of the more popular choices are the Iberico jamon, manchego cheese, grilled octopus, calamari, chorizo, patatas bravas potatoes with a spicy tomato sauce, olives and many, many more.
+You can spend the entire day walking and exploring Barcelona, going from one tapas bar to another, sampling the best each has to offer.
+Some of the more popular choices are Iberico jamon, manchego cheese, grilled octopus, calamari, chorizo, patatas bravas (potatoes with a spicy tomato sauce), olives and many, many more.
 All can be perfectly paired with a glass of local sparkling cava or Spanish wine.
 My mouth is watering just thinking about returning.